titov-vv/jal/README.md

 # ledger
 ledger is a project for personal finance tracking.

-It was designed to keep records of personal incomes/spendings and investments with up-to-date information about multi-currency account balances and portfolio value.
+It was designed to keep records of personal incomes/spendings and investments with up-to-date information about account's balances and portfolio value.

 ### Main features
-- multiple accounts with different currencies (basic currency is Russian Rouble but might be changed in future versions)
+- multiple accounts with different currencies (base currency is russian rouble but might be changed in future versions)
 - 4 types of transactions:
     1. Generic income/spending operations that may be splitted into several categories
     2. Transfers of money between different accounts and currencies